Louis Johnson (dancer)

-Louis Johnson (1930-2020) was a Black American dancer, choreographer, teacher, and director who worked across artistic genres in dance.
+Louis Johnson (March 19, 1930 – March 31, 2020) was an American dancer, choreographer, teacher, and director whose work spanned ballet and modern dance.

+Early life

-Johnson was born on March 19, 1930, in Statesville, North Carolina, and grew up in Washington, DC.
-His early dance training was with Doris Jones and Claire Haywood.
+Johnson was born on March 19, 1930, in Statesville, North Carolina, and grew up in Washington, D.C., raised by his mother and grandmother.
+During his childhood, he was active in an acrobatics group at his local YMCA.
+When the facility was undergoing renovations, the group was invited to practice at the Jones-Haywood School of Ballet, leading Doris Jones and Claire Haywood to offer him a scholarship to attend dance training while in high school.

 In 1950, he was accepted to George Balanchine's School of American Ballet where Black students were uncommon.
+Of his time in the school, Johnson later recalled, "I had started out at the beginning and worked my way up the class levels and I was in advanced classes with Jacques d’Amboise, Eddie Villella, Melissa Hayden, Andre Eglevsky, Tanaquil LeClercq, Maria Tallchief.
+They were my peers at the time [...]
+It was a learning experience like no other.”

+Career

-Of his time in the school, Johnson recalled, "I had started out at the beginning and worked my way up the class levels… I was in advanced classes with Jacques d’Amboise, Eddie Villella, Melissa Hayden, Andre Eglevsky, Tanaquil LeClercq, Maria Tallchief.
-They were my peers at the time… It was a learning experience like no other.”Although he was not hired as a full member of the New York City Ballet, Johnson was a guest artist and premiered a role in Jerome Robbins' Ballade (1952) in a cast that included Tanaquil Leclercq and Nora Kaye.
-He performed in Broadway shows including Four Saints in Three Acts (1952), My Darlin'Aida (1952), House of Flowers (1955) (choreographer: George Balanchine), Damn Yankees (1955 (choreographer: Bob Fosse), and Hallelujah Baby (1967).
+Although he was not hired as a full member of the New York City Ballet, Johnson was a guest artist and premiered a role in Jerome Robbins' Ballade (1952) in a cast that included Tanaquil Leclercq and Nora Kaye.
+He performed in Broadway shows including Four Saints in Three Acts (1952), My Darlin' Aida (1952), House of Flowers (1955) (choreographer: George Balanchine), Damn Yankees (1955 (choreographer: Bob Fosse), and Hallelujah Baby (1967).